ta-clark/ta-clark/README.md

 - 👋 Hi, I’m @ta-clark
-- 👀 I’m interested in ... software engineering, weightlifting, hiking, tea
+- 👀 I’m interested in ... software engineering
 - 🌱 I’m currently learning ...
-Computer Science, programming
+Computer Science
-- 💞️ I’m looking to collaborate on ... coding projects, open source projects
+- 💞️ I’m looking to collaborate on ... coding projects
 - 📫 How to reach me ...
 LinkedIn

 <!---